VC++ Directories Property Page (Windows)

 Select the Configuration Properties > VC++ Directories property page.

 VC++ Directories properties apply to a project, not the top-level solution node.
-If you do not see VC++ Directories under Configuration Properties, select a C++ project node in the Solution Explorer window:
+If you don't see VC++ Directories under Configuration Properties, select a C++ project node in the Solution Explorer window:

-If you are not familiar with project properties in Visual Studio, you might find it helpful to first read Set C++ compiler and build properties in Visual Studio.
+If you're not familiar with project properties in Visual Studio, you might find it helpful to first read Set C++ compiler and build properties in Visual Studio.

 To view the values for any of the directories: